OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 show you how to make a map from QGIS.

 Start QGIS from the Desktop GIS menu and choose ``Add PostGIS layers`` from the layer menu.
-The parameters for connecting to the OpenStreetMap data in PostGIS is already defined in the Connections drop-down menu.
+The parameters for connecting to the Natural Earth data in PostGIS is already defined in the Connections drop-down menu.
 You can define new server connections here, and store the settings for easy recall.
 Click on Connections drop down menu and choose Natural Earth.
 Hit ``Edit`` if you want to see what those parameters are for Natural Earth, or just hit ``Connect`` to continue: